vozmi-dranik/recipes/README.md

 ### This project is an implementation of a recipes book.
 Users will be able to watch recipes and create their own.

 - It is currently under development.
-- Development is in the dev branch.
+- Development is underway in the dev branch.
+- Backend development is underway in this project: https://github.com/vozmi-dranik/recipes-back

 ___
 ___